Esterni/pyracing/docs/methods.md

 ### next_session_times()
-Returns the next 5 sessions with all of their attributes: start time, registered drivers, session parameters, etc.
+Returns a list of 5 [NextSessionTimes objects](datapoints.md#nextsessiontimes) each with summary information about the upcoming sessions for a season_id.

 | Args/Kwargs | Description                              |
 | :---------- | :--------------------------------------- |